Flagsmith/flagsmith/docs/docs/advanced-use/transient-traits.md

 flagsmith.setTrait('screenOrientation', { value: 'portrait', transient: true });
 ```

-In this case, `portrait` will be used for one specific flag evaluation, but the stored `landscape` value will remain
+Until you set another Trait value, the `screenOrientation` used for flag evaluations will be `portrait` in this specific
-unchanged.
+SDK instance.
+The `landscape` value will remain stored in Flagsmith for other evaluations.

 ### Skipping Personal Identifiable Information (PII)